rekharchandran/Potree_Documentation/source/index.rst

 Use Potree Converter to convert point cloud data to a format compatible with Potree Viewer.

+The main purpose of the potree is to make a web accessible version of the point clouds.

 How to View Data
 ----------------------------